yewstack/yew/website/docs/concepts/html/components.md

 }
 ```

-When using the `with props` syntax, the children passed in the `html!` macro overwrite the ones already present in the props.
+When using the struct update syntax (passing props as `..props`), the children passed in the `html!` macro overwrite the ones already present in the props.

 ```rust
 let props = yew::props!(Container::Properties {